Indulge With Mimi

 Macaron Shells are Not Round

-– Improper Piping Techniques FIX: Make sure you are using the proper piping techniques.
+- Improper Piping Techniques FIX: Make sure to use proper piping techniques along with a sturdy piping bag that won't buckle as you pipe, Ziplock bags are not very good for piping macaron batter.
 Hold the bag vertically while piping, squeeze an equal amount on all sides.

-– Clogged Pipe Tip FIX: Clean out tip of debris
+- Clogged Pipe Tip FIX: Clean debris out of the tip before piping.

 – Batter is not incorporated properly FIX: Use proper folding techniques to create a homogenous batter.
 Non homogenous batter creates “bumps” while piping.